Rules

 - You may not look through your discard pile.

-- Trash = Return card to the game box (removed from game).
+- Burn = Return card to the game box (removed from game).

 - Draw = Draw from the top of your personal deck.

-- "Trash to Jail a Bandit" cards must be used before busting.
+- Jail cards (Burn If Used with −1 Bandit) must be activated before busting.

 - If you run out of cards in both your draw and discard pile, stop drawing for the round.